Antenuptial Agreement in Michigan

 Antenuptial agreements can have what are called escalator clauses, which entitles a party to more money, property etc the longer the marriage.
 It is also possible to put in the agreement that if the marriage reaches a certain number of years, the agreement will no longer be enforceable.

-Property is usually the number one asset to be protected in an antenuptial agreement.
+Property is usually the number one asset to be protected.
 The agreement must clearly define what separate property is to be protected by the agreement .
 This could be the property held prior to the marriage, or to also protect the appreciation and earnings from the property during the marriage.
 Client’s also wish to protect gifts and future inheritances.

 There is a full duty to disclose, and give a full accounting of all assets.
-Here are a few examples – this is not meant to be complete list.
+These assets include but are not limited to the following:

-– any spousal support or other obligations to former spouse
+– Spousal support or other obligations to former spouse

-A postnuptial agreement in Michigan is made by the parties during a marriage, which would set out the disposition of the couple’s property and their rights and obligations regarding support if the marriage were to end.
+Postnuptial agreements are made by the parties during the marriage, which would set out the disposition of the couple’s property and their rights and obligations regarding support if the marriage were to end.
 This is different than the antenuptial agreement, which is executed prior to the marriage.